uchicago-cs/cmsc23300/website/project3_tips.rst

 * **Forgetting to use htons, htonl, etc.**: Remember that the values in the protocol headers have to be in *network order*, and you must use functions like htons and htonl to convert from host order to network order (and ntohs and ntohl to convert from network order to host order)

+* **... except with checksums**: The ``cksum`` function already produces a checksum in network order.
+There is no need to convert it from host order to network order.